Loading

 FileForce (Keystone)

-During the org migration window, we copy just the metadata catalog from source pod to target pod using the mechanism described in the previous section, "Relational Database (DB)".
-After the migration the metadata catalog on the target instance will point to extents on the source instance, and requests to access files will fetch extents from the source instance initially.
+During the migration window, Salesforce copies only the metadata catalog from source to target (using the same mechanism as the Relational Database).
+After migration, the metadata catalog on the target instance points to extents on the source instance until asynchronous migration of file extents is complete.

 NoSQL Database (HBase)

-5. Ensure data copy jobs complete.
+5. Confirm data copy jobs complete successfully.

 What Happens After an Org Migration?